 Board Experience: From October 2019 to September 2021, Mr. Hoffen served as Chairman of Amplitude Healthcare Acquisition Corp., a biotechnology company in hematopoietic stem cell transplantation, whose shares are listed on The NASDAQ Stock Market.
 He served as a Director of Pacific Coast Energy Holdings LLC, the general partner of Pacific Coast Oil Trust, whose trust units were listed on The New York Stock Exchange from 2008 to September 2019, and as a Director of Jones Energy Inc., an independent oil and gas company whose shares were listed on The New York Stock Exchange, from 2009 to May 2017.
-He is also a Director of several private companies and serves on the Board of Visitors of The Fu Foundation School of Engineering and Applied Sciences at Columbia University.
+Mr. Hoffen serves and has served on the Board of several private companies.
+In addition to his professional responsibilities, he serves on the Board of Playing for Change Foundation, The Met Council, and Dean's Advisors at Harvard Business School.

-Skills and Qualifications: Through Mr. Hoffen's experience in private equity and service on other corporate boards, he has dealt with a wide range of issues including audit and financial reporting, risk management, executive compensation and strategic planning.
+Skills and Qualifications: Through Mr. Hoffen's experience in private equity and service on other corporate boards, he has dealt with a wide range of issues including audit and financial reporting, risk management, executive compensation, and strategic planning.
 He received his Master of Business Administration degree from Harvard Business School and his Bachelor of Science degree from Columbia University.